Radio Romance (album): Recording

 In 1982, Rabbitt began a new tour in Chicago, and soon after he returned to Nashville and the recording studio for a few days.
 While performing for a week at the MGM Grand in Las Vegas, he would work on mixing the Radio Romance album during the daytime while doing two shows a night.
 The album was not as ready as Rabbitt demanded.
 It was first scheduled for release in August but was pushed back until September.
 The album's mixing was handled at Nashville's Emerald Sound Studio.
 It was opened by Stevens and Malloy who worked alongside Rabbitt on many albums including Radio Romance.
 The album was the first project within the newly opened studio.
 Initially the studio was not finished at the time the mixing of the album was due to start in October 1982.
 Malloy decided to have all the equipment temporarily moved into the studio in order to finish the project.

 Release

 The album was originally released on vinyl LP, cassette and eight-track tape in America and Canada via Elektra.
 The artwork featured a photograph of Rabbitt displayed next to a radio, which had a woman's hand covering it.
 Later Capitol Records released the album on CD for the first time in 1990, however this is now out-of-print.
 This release featured new artwork, featuring a close-up photograph of Rabbitt.
-In 2008 the album was issued as an MP3 download on such sites as Amazon and iTunes.
+In 2008 the album was issued as an MP3 download.
 In 1983, Elektra issued a music-sheet book covering all tracks on the album.